Browse our frequently asked questions below.

 You will need to contact our office via email at [email protected] and we will add it on your behalf.

 Only Negotiation Workshop, section 1 is available to list among your pre-registration selections.
 Once you have added section 1, another window listing all the sections will appear and you can rank each section according to your preference.
 Please note that you must rank the sections in order to be placed in any Negotiation Workshop section.
-More information about Negotiation Workshop registration can be found in the handbook.
+More information about Negotiation Workshop registration can be found in the handbook on our Resource page.

 Research and writing registrations cannot be entered on your pre-registration ranking.
-You will need to complete a Registration Form which will be available on LawNet on January 7th and submit it to our office no later than Friday, January 29.
+You will need to complete a Registration Form which will be available on LawNet during Add/Drop.

 This means you are being offered a seat in a course off the wait list.
 You will need to first resolve any conflicts, then accept the seat in the course.